gchure/phd/src/chapter_01/section_03_evolutionary_adaptation.md

 growth and enzymatic adaptation, he was confronted with incorporating the role of genetic inheritance into his mechanistic explanations.
-In the mid 1940's, Monod and his coworkers had begun experimenting with a strain of *E. coli* (isolated from the colon of André Lwoff, with whom Monod would share the Nobel prize with twenty years later) which was unable to digest lactose (termed $L-$).
+In the mid 1940's, Monod and his coworkers had begun experimenting with a strain of *E. coli* which was unable to digest lactose ,termed $L-$.
 When grown on a mixture of glucose and lactose, this strain would not display a diauxic shift and would only be able to consume the glucose in the medium (@Fig:lacneg, black).
-However, Monod and Alice Audureau discovered a mutation in this strain which *enabled* the digestion of lactose, termed $L+$ [@monod1947].
+However, Monod and his coworker Alice Audureau discovered a mutation in this strain which *enabled* the digestion of lactose, termed $L+$ [@monod1947].
 The growth curve of this strain had the striking feature of diauxic growth.
 Rather than this mutation merely enabling the digestion of lactose, it did so in a non-constitutive manner and preserved the phenomenon of adaptation.
-This was an important step forward in Monod's understanding of enzymatic adaptation [@loison2013], revealing that it was a "truly genetic property [@monod1966]."
+This was an important step forward in Monod's understanding of enzymatic adaptation [@loison2013], revealing that it was a "truly genetic property" [@monod1966].

-![**Growth curves of lactose-positive and lactose-negative *E. coli* strains from Monod.** Black curve shows the growth curve of an *E. coli* strain unable to digest lactose grown on a glucose/lactose mixed medium.
+![**Growth curves of lactose-positive and lactose-negative *E. coli* strains on a glucose/lactose mixture.** Black curve shows the growth curve of an *E. coli* strain unable to digest lactose grown on a glucose/lactose mixed medium.
 Red curve shows a mutant of the same *E. coli* strain which is able to consume lactose.
 The latter displays a diauxic growth cycle with an adaptive period (highlighted in white),